apache/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

 expansions are no longer available, but the following table can help migrations:

 ======================== ==========================================================================
-Old expansion variable   Condition variable to use with concatenatinos
+Old expansion variable   Condition variable to use with concatenations
 ======================== ==========================================================================
 %<proto>                 %{CLIENT-URL:SCHEME}
 %<port>                  %{CLIENT-URL:PORT}